commonalityco/commonality/packages/commonality-checks-recommended/README.md

 **Warning** ⚠️

-This check ensures that a package has a README.md file.
+Ensures that a package has a README.md file.

 **Auto-fix:**